Consdata/kouncil/README.md

 `bootstrapServers` variable expects a comma separated list of brokers, each belonging to a different cluster.
 Kouncil only needs to know about single broker from cluster in order to work.

-Simplest possible configuration would look like that:
+Simplest possible configuration looks like this:

 ```bash
 docker run -d -p 80:8080 -e bootstrapServers="kafka1.cluster.local:9092" consdata/kouncil:latest